redox-os/kernel/README.md

 ### Commits

 Use descriptive commits.
-One way to force yourself to do that is to not pass the `-m` flag, which will make your editor pop up, so that you can conviniently write long commit messages.
+One way to force yourself to do that is to not pass the `-m` flag, which will make your editor pop up, so you can conveniently write long commit messages.